-Following completion of the 2016 valuation, the Employer has agreed with the Trustees a "recovery plan" that comprises:

-- a contribution of £7m to be paid by the Employer by 31 March 2018, of which £2.3m was paid in December 2017 and £4.7m paid in January 2018; and - ten annual contributions of £1.3m, each payable by 31 March each year.
-The first payment must be made by 31 March 2021 and the final payment must be made by 31 March 2030.
+Following completion of the 2019 valuation, the Employer has agreed with the Trustees a "recovery plan".
+The agreed recovery plan comprises ten annual contributions of £1.1m, each payable by 31 March each year.
+The first payment was made in March 2021 and the final payment must be made by 31 March 2030.